Investment Opportunities in Lagos and its Environment 07083111902

 Food calorie plays dominant role in nutrition.
 For this reason, a number of people carefully watch their calorie intake especially as they try to lose weight.
 While watching calorie intake may be necessary, it is equally important to ensure that your calories come from a well-balanced diet.
 In other words, your body needs calories from different food sources to grow.

-and what relationship does a balanced have with personal finance?
+…and what relationship does a balanced have with personal finance?

 It has just been stated above that the body needs calories from different food sources to grow.
 Interestingly, this assertion can be similarly shared with investment portfolio.
 In finance, investment portfolio is a collection of investments or assets held by an investor.
 Just like the body calorie analogy, it is always essential to maintain a collection of different asset classes in an investment portfolio.
 Asset classes include stocks (equities), Treasury bills, bonds, fixed deposits, cash, Real estate, commodities, etc. Maintaining different classes of assets helps reduce investment risks since the potential of their (assets) values falling at the same time is reduced.

-It is further important to determine the right mix of the different assets owned.
+Choosing the right mix for a balanced portfolio It is further important to determine the right mix of the different assets owned.
 The practice of determining right mix of different assets is known as asset allocation.
 In other words, asset allocation refers to how much of each asset class an investor must hold in his portfolio.

 Not so long ago, I started receiving a number of messages concerning the right mix for an investment portfolio.
 This was after I had previously published a post on investment diversification.
 Precisely, most questions centered on the exact percentages that must be assigned to the various asset classes in order to have a balanced his portfolio.
 While it is always recommended to ensure an appropriate mix, the subject of maintaining precise percentages of the various assets can be debatable.